kraterkraken/Whitespace/README.md

 # Whitespace
 An interpretter for Edwin Brady's and Chris Morris's [Whitespace esoteric programming language](https://en.wikipedia.org/wiki/Whitespace_(programming_language)).
-Also included is a utility for converting easy-to-read Enlish commands into Whitespace code, for ease of coding.  :)
+Also included is a utility for converting easy-to-read English commands into Whitespace code, for ease of coding.  :)

 Written in Python3.